 Research has found that people who use marijuana over a long period of time can have more lasting side effects.
 For example:

 Some states are changing their laws to make it legal to have small amounts of marijuana in certain situations (like when it's prescribed for medical use).
 But many states still have laws against using, growing, or selling marijuana — and people caught with it could face charges, including jail time.

 Here are a few ways marijuana use could affect you:

 The U.S. Food and Drug Administration (FDA) has approved pills containing as a way to help relieve pain, nausea, muscle stiffness, or problems with movement — particularly for people with cancer or AIDS.

 There's still a lot of discussion about the medical use of marijuana, though.
 So the THC pill is only available in some states and requires a doctor's prescription.

 At the moment, there's not enough research to say for sure if smoking marijuana is any more helpful than taking THC as a pill.
 Scientists are still studying this.

 What If I Want to Quit?

-If you or someone you know would like to kick the habit, talking to a counselor can help.
-Studies suggest that a combination of individual counseling and group therapy sessions is the best approach for getting off marijuana.
+If you or someone you know wants to stop using marijuana but has trouble quitting, it can help to talk to a counselor.
+Studies suggest that a combination of individual counseling and group therapy sessions is the best approach for stopping marijuana use.